 This Recommendation has therefore been constructed to take full advantage of this method of work and to allow the global standardization time-scales to be maintained.
 The main body of this Recommendation has been developed by the ITU, with each Annex containing references pointing to the location of the more detailed information.

-This Annex A contains the detailed information developed by the ITU and “IEEE” (the GCS Proponent) and [TBD] (the Transposing Organizations).
+This Annex B contains the detailed information developed by the ITU and “IEEE” (the GCS Proponent) and [TBD] (the Transposing Organizations).
 Such use of referencing has enabled timely completion of the high-level elements of this Recommendation, with change control procedures, transposition, and public enquiry procedures being undertaken within the external organization.

 The detailed specifications received from “IEEE” (the GCS Proponent) and [TBD] (the Transposing Organizations) have generally been adopted unchanged, recognizing the need to minimize duplication of work, and the need to facilitate and support an on-going maintenance and update process.